How to Winterize Your Toddlers Sandbox in 4 Easy Steps

 Finally, if you’re so inclined, you can protect your sandbox by storing it in a garage, basement, or shed for the winter.
 Obviously, this isn’t possible for sandboxes built into the ground and likely isn’t practical for most larger sandboxes.
 And if you follow the steps above, it’s probably not even necessary – but it’s an option nonetheless.

 Above-ground wooden sandboxes (with wooden floors) would benefit most from being stored out of the elements since they’re more susceptible to temperature and moisture damage – but they’re typically bulkier and harder to move.
-Ironically, pre-made plastic sandboxes like this classic turtle model are a bit more resilient against the cold and yet are the most portable.
+Ironically, pre-made plastic sandboxes like this Little Tikes Turtle Sandbox are a bit more resilient against the cold while also being the most portable sandbox.

-With either type, however, you’ll need to take all of the sand out before trying to move the box – even a few inches of sand in a small sandbox can weigh hundreds of pounds.
-This isn’t necessarily a bad thing, though – it’s generally good practice to replace the sand in your sandbox every year or so to keep it clean and fresh, so winter is likely the most convenient time to do it.
+With either type, however, you’ll need to remove all of the sand out before trying to move the box – even a few inches of sand in a small sandbox can weigh hundreds of pounds.
+This isn’t necessarily a bad thing, though – it’s generally good practice to replace the sand in your sandbox with new sand every year or so to keep it clean and fresh, and winter is a great time to do it.

-Once the sand has been removed and properly disposed of (or put to use elsewhere in the yard), all that’s left is to clean off the sandbox and tuck it away in a safe place until spring rolls around again!
+Once the sand has been removed and properly disposed of (or put to use elsewhere in the yard), all that’s left is to rinse the sandbox with a garden hose and tuck it away in a safe place until spring rolls around again!